camillarhodes/file_selector/README.md

 # file-selector

 Select and bundle files into single text output.
-Useful for sharing code with ChatGPT.
+Useful for sharing code with models like o1/o3 which don't accept file uploads.

 ## Usage